Battle of Khotyn (1621)

 The Battle of Khotyn or Battle of Chocim or Khotyn War (in Turkish: Hotin Muharebesi) was a combined siege and series of battles which took place from 2 September to 9 October 1621 between a Polish–Lithuanian Commonwealth, commanded by the Grand Hetman of Lithuania Jan Karol Chodkiewicz, against an invading Ottoman Imperial army, led by Sultan Osman II, which was stopped until the first autumn snows.
-On 9 October, due to the lateness of the season and heavy losses - due to failed assaults on Commonwealth fortifications - the Ottomans abandoned their siege and the battle concluded with a stalemate, which is reflected in the treaty where some sections favour the Ottomans while others favoured the Commonwealth.
+On 9 October, due to the lateness of the season and heavy losses – due to failed assaults on Commonwealth fortifications – the Ottomans abandoned their siege and the battle concluded with a Polish–Lithuanian–Cossack victory.
 Chodkiewicz died on 24 September 1621 shortly before concluding a treaty with the Turks.

 Name

 Khotyn was conquered and controlled by many states, resulting in many name changes (Хотин; Chocim; Hotin; Hotin).
 Other variations include Chotyn, or Choczim (especially in Polish).

 Prelude

 Tensions between Poland–Lithuania and the Ottoman Empire

 At the end of the 16th century and the beginning of the 17th century, the magnates of the Polish–Lithuanian Commonwealth intervened in the affairs of Moldavia, a vassal state of the Ottoman Empire since its conquest by Mehmed II in the 15th century.
 Additionally, the Ottomans were aggravated by the constant raids into their territories by Ukrainian Cossacks, then nominal subjects of the Commonwealth.

 In the meantime, the Thirty Years' War raged across Europe.
 The Commonwealth was relatively uninvolved in this war but the Polish King Sigismund III Vasa sent an elite and ruthless mercenary unit, the Lisowczycy, to aid his Habsburg allies in Vienna, since his brother-in-law was the Emperor.
 They defeated George Rákóczi of Transylvania at the Battle of Humenné in 1619.
 Gabriel Bethlen, the reigning Prince of Transylvania, asked Sultan Osman II for aid.
 The sultan agreed and a large Ottoman army was gathered for a punitive invasion of the Commonwealth.